-Separating bees from honey can be accomplished by either physical or chemical means.
-The physical means can be divided into fast and expensive (bee blowers) or slow and inexpensive (bee escapes, including escape boards).
-You can further divide the slow and inexpensive can be further divided into those that work and those that don’t.
+To separate bees from honey, you can use either physical or chemical means.
+You can divide the physical means into fast and expensive (bee blowers) or slow and inexpensive (bee escapes, including escape boards).
+You can further divide the slow and inexpensive types into those that work and those that don’t.

 Chemical repellants (often called repellant boards, fume boards, or acid boards) are most often used by commercial beekeepers because they are quick, cheap, and require only one visit to the apiary.
 The chemical used (usually butyric propionic anhydride or benzaldehyde) is sprayed or sprinkled on an absorbent pad affixed to a board.
-The board is then placed over the top of the honey supers.
-In about five minutes, the bees will have left and the supers can be removed.
+Once prepared, the board goes over the top of the honey supers.
+In about five minutes, after the bees have left, you can remove the supers, bee-free.

 These chemicals are toxic, temperature-dependent, excite the bees, and smell horrible.
 Your family may not let you back in the house after you’ve used this stuff.
-Worse, if used longer than about five minutes, off-flavors may be imparted to the wax cappings, honey, or both.
+Worse, if used longer than about five minutes, the chemicals can impart off-flavors to the wax cappings, honey, or both.
 In my opinion, chemical repellants should not be used by hobbyists.

 Bee blowers, aside from being expensive, can also be hard on the bees.
 If the outside temperature is cold, bees blown away may not be able to return home.
 In addition, you run the risk of blowing away your queen.
 If you own a leaf blower, you may want to try this method, but be careful about the air temperature and the whereabouts of your queen before you start.

-Bee escapes come in dozens and dozens of designs although only a few are commonly available from the bee supply houses.
+Bee escapes come in dozens of designs although only a few are commonly available from the bee supply houses.
 If you like to build your own equipment, a quick search of the Internet can provide you with plans for the simple to the complex.
 All bee escapes work on the same principle: they provide one-way passages so that once the bees leave the super, they can’t find their way back in.